 While you are preparing the broccoli, have a pot of water coming to a boil on the stove.
-Also get a big bowl of ice water ready.
+Get a big bowl of ice water ready.

 Blanch the Broccoli

-Once you have separated the broccoli into florets and peeled and chopped the stems, drop the broccoli pieces into the pot of rapidly boiling water.
+Once you have separated the broccoli into florets and peeled/chopped the stems, drop the broccoli pieces into the pot of rapidly boiling water.
 Let them cook for two minutes.

-Alternatively, you can steam the broccoli for two minutes in a vegetable steamer rather than boiling it.
+Alternatively, steam the broccoli for two minutes in a vegetable steamer rather than boiling it.
 Drain the broccoli in a colander.

 Chill the Broccoli

 Immediately transfer the blanched broccoli to the bowl of ice water.
-This stops the residual heat in the vegetables from continuing to cook them.
+This stops the residual heat in the vegetables from continuing to cook.
 Leave the broccoli in the ice water for three minutes.
 Transfer the broccoli to a colander and leave it to drain well for a few minutes.